LeChatP/RootAsRole/ebpf/README.md

 ## Example

-To retrieve capabilities requested by tcpdump, I will run ```
+To retrieve capabilities requested by tcpdump we just need to do :

 ```Txt
 $ capable -c "tcpdump"